Wake Forest University: Athletics

 The Wake Forest Demon Deacons participate in the NCAA's Division I (in the Bowl Subdivision for football) and in the Atlantic Coast Conference.
 Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, and track & field; women's sports include basketball, cross country, field hockey, golf, soccer, tennis, track & field, and volleyball.

 Football

-Wake Forest plays its home football games at Truist Field (formerly Groves Stadium).
+Wake Forest plays its home football games at Allegacy Federal Credit Union Stadium.
 The Demon Deacons have won two ACC Football Championships.
-The program also have had four players named as ACC Player of the Year, three consensus All-Americans, including 15 bowl appearances.
+The program also have had four players named as ACC Player of the Year, four consensus All-Americans, including 17 bowl appearances.

-Men's basketball
+Men's and women's basketball

-Wake Forest is generally regarded as a competitive program in men's basketball, frequently qualifying for the NCAA tournament (23 times in the school's history).
+Wake Forest is generally regarded as a competitive program in men's basketball, having won four ACC tournament titles and frequently qualifying for the NCAA tournament (23 times in the school's history).
 They reached the Final Four once, in 1962.